-People who don’t set goals tend to get tangled up in minutia and begin to devote time to activities which do not help with long-term growth.
+People who don’t set goals tend to get tangled up in minutia and begin to devote time to activities that do not help with long-term growth.
 Everyone has desires.
 Whether yours is getting a promotion, returning to school, writing a novel, or getting in better shape, it will never come to fruition if you don’t set goals.

 When it comes to setting a goal, the first thing to remember is that it must be reasonable.
 If you set yourself a goal that is unrealistic, you will give up before you even get close to achieving it because you will be disheartened by your lack of progress.